 resources: - name: Switch A subtitle: Network Switch color: navy description: A three-port switch abstract: true children: - name: Port 1 - name: Port 2 - name: Port 3 - name: Switch B subtitle: Network Switch color: navy description: A three-port switch abstract: true children: - name: Port 1 - name: Port 2 - name: Port 3

-Being identical resources (but not the same resource), Switch A and Switch B have identical properties.
+Being identical, but distinct, resources, Switch A and Switch B have identical properties.
 We can cut down on this repetition, and formalize this “is-a” relationship, using resource inheritance.
 We’ll start by declaring a new resource, called Switch, and declaring it as abstract:

 resources: - name: Switch subtitle: Network Switch color: navy description: A three-port switch abstract: true children: - name: Port 1 - name: Port 2 - name: Port 3